String Manipulation in Python

 Python String endswith() method

-String endswith() method returns Boolean TRUE, if the string Ends with the specified substring otherwise, it will return False.
+The endswith() method returns a Boolean value of TRUE if the string ends with the specified substring; otherwise, it will return False.

 Python String split() method

-String split() method break up a string into smaller strings based on a delimiter or character.
+The split() method for strings breaks up a given string into smaller substrings based on a specified delimiter or character.

 example